kevindhanna/CV/README.md

 # Background

 My love of technology began as an enthusiastic 6 year old watching my grandfather build computers for friends and family in his shed.
-I've been engrossed ever since; working in the IT industry for 10 years before deciding to change my life by moving to the other side of the planet to become a software developer.
+I’ve built on this passion with 10 years of experience in the IT industry and training at the highly selective Makers Academy coding bootcamp.

-My career in IT started right after highschool helping teachers and kids at a couple of small town primary schools keep their technology in order.
-Over the next few years I moved into Infrastructure and System Administration, IT Managed Services and eventually IT Management for a mid size enterprise - a role that included strategy formulation, vendor management and project management.
+Working in IT systems and management I took every opportunity to automate repetitive tasks, such as scripts for user account creation and bulk updating user records.
+These minor forays into coding showed me how satisfying and exciting it is to build a thing and then see it actually work!

-I took any chance I could to automate repetitive tasks - usually with simple Windows cmd scripts, but eventually more complex Powershell scripts.
-At one business I managed to turn a 1 hour user creation process into a 5 second script that could create multiple users at once in multiple systems.
-This minor foray into coding showed me how satisfying and exciting it is to build a thing and then _see it actually work!_ Being a young professional looking to change my career, moving to London and attending Makers was an obvious choice.
+Having fully embraced Agile development and XP values like TDD, Pair Programming and CI/CD, I would love to bring my enery for problem solving and fast learning to an organisation where the work I do has a purpose.

 # Projects
 | Title | Description | Development Timeframe | Technologies Used | Test Suites/CIs/CDs Employed |